Malicious caller identification

-Malicious caller identification, introduced in 1992 as Call Trace, is activated by Vertical service code Star codes *57, and is an upcharge fee subscription service offered by telephone company providers which, when dialed immediately after a malicious call, records meta-data for police follow-up.
-A police report must be filed after each use, as law enforcement will only act on the trace once a formal police report is filed in regard to the call.
+Malicious caller identification, introduced in 1992 as Call Trace, also called malicious call trace or caller-activated malicious call trace, is activated by the vertical service code *57 ("star fifty-seven"), and is an upcharge fee subscription service offered by telephone company providers which, when dialed immediately after a malicious call, records metadata for police follow-up.
+Generally, law enforcement will only act on the trace once a formal police report has been filed in regard to the call.